 Before you leave home, you should provide your family and friends, and your education provider in Australia, with details of your flights to Australia and where you will be staying when you arrive.
 (Do not change these details without informing them.)
 Once you have arrived in Australia, you should then let your family and friends know that you have arrived safely.
 It is important to ALWAYS let someone know where you are and how to contact you by phone or by post.

-International students, who have any concerns or queries while studying at Wesley Institute, should contact the International Student Advisor, JiSu Lee, on 9819 8852 during business hours.
-Wesley Institute also provides a number of staff to help you with specific matters relating to your studies and well being.
+International students, who have any concerns or queries while studying at Excelsia College, should contact Bobby Abraham the International Student Advisor, during business hours.
+Excelsia College also provides a number of staff to help you with specific matters relating to your studies and well being.
 The Student Handbook includes details of student support services and guidance on who can help you with your concerns.

 Issues to Consider